Emotionally Confused

 Untangling the Confusion

 Effective living requires acceptance of the reality of our biological systems—not every biological function is ideal.
 We live within biological trade-offs that bless and curse our existence.
-Our wonderful brains have a few hitches that emotionally confuse.
-Some hitches hinder conscious goal achievement.
+Our wonderful brains have a few hitches that emotionally confuses our rational explanations.
+Some of these hitches hinder progress towards important goals.

 When life fails to meet expectations, it’s not necessarily the fault of a cruel world—our own action may be the cause.
 The mispredicted events sparks confusion and emotional discomfort.
 How we respond is our opportunity for expansion.
 The troubles that repeatedly beset us may be just consequences to our own behaviors.
 Examining personal behaviors as possible causes, rather than complaining about triggering events and terrible others, often enlightens a path that will resolve the vexing pain.